Protecting Albania's Marine and Coastal Biodiversity

 What is the project about

-More than one third of the Adriatic coast in Albania is being eroded - at a rate of one to two metres per year - accelerated by removing gravel and sand from beaches for construction industry, uncontrolled construction along the coast, deforestation of large coastal areas (even inside protected areas), and agricultural development.
+More than one third of the Adriatic coast in Albania is being eroded - at a rate of one to two meters per year - accelerated by removing gravel and sand from beaches for construction industry, uncontrolled construction along the coast, deforestation of large coastal areas (even inside protected areas), and agricultural development.
 Increased migration to coastal areas has resulted in uncontrolled harvest of coastal and marine resources (‘Protected Areas gap assessment, marine biodiversity, and legislation, UNDP 2010’)

 Overfishing along the entire marine stretch has led to the depletion of breeding grounds of Sparidae, Soleidae, Mullidae and more.
 Foreign offshore fishing has depleted stocks, especially of fish, mollusks and crustaceans (‘Marine Protected Area Report, UNDP 2009’)

 Bivalves and crustaceans have been collected illegally.
-Divers have illegally extracted the bivalve mollusc in a way that damages entire coastal rocks.
+Divers have illegally extracted the bivalve mollusk in a way that damages entire coastal rocks.
 Marine vertebrates such as sea turtle (Caretta caretta), dolphins, sharks and otter (Lutra lutra) are trapped in fishing nets, and in most of the cases are killed instead of being released.

 Uncontrolled hunting is another major form of disturbance to biodiversity, especially in the winter months when migratory birds are at risk